 Step 2: Click on the lock button at the bottom left of the window to unlock the “Allow apps downloaded from:” settings.

-Step 3: Enter your OS X password when prompted, then press the return key on your keyboard.
+Step 3: Enter your Mac password when prompted, then press the return key on your keyboard.

 Step 4: From the “Allow apps downloaded from:” list, choose “Anywhere” and try to open the screensaver file again (it should work this time).

-It goes without saying that after finding out about this screensaver for the Mac, it has become my new favorite.
-Not only is it well-designed, and beautifully crafted just like the traditional watch faces I use on my own Apple Watch, but the fact that you can configure it to have the style you want, and pick from your own watch faces gives it a true Apple-esque look and feel.
+It goes without saying that after finding out about this screen saver, it has become my new favorite.
+Not only is it well designed, and beautifully crafted just like the traditional watch faces I use on my own Apple Watch, but the fact that you can configure it to have the style you want, and pick from your own watch faces gives it a true Apple-esque look and feel.

 Will you like it? – honestly it depends on your own tastes.
 If you enjoy high-quality, high-resolution detail that feels like Apple designed it, then you might enjoy this Apple Watch screensaver.
 On the other hand, if you like more exiting screensavers than just a clock, chances are you’ll want to look elsewhere, as all this one does is show the time.